understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Operations_Part_4.md

 * Autoscaling of Core nodes added in November 2016 - status goes from PENDING to ATTACHED

 * Default Autoscaling role selected for you, if you decide to use custom roles, and you don’t add a role to do autoscaling on EMR, then it can’t be added after cluster has been created - have to recreate cluster

+* Scale Out Policy - add instances when metric triggered for a number of consecutive 5-minute period and Scale In policies
+  * Cooldown period - amount of time before next event of this type happens

+* Scale In Policy - remove instances when metric triggered